As digital marketers, we thrive on data. It’s the fuel that ignites targeted campaigns, refines audience personas, and ultimately drives conversions.

 Content Management Systems (CMS) like WordPress: Many CMS platforms offer plugin options for Facebook Pixel installation.
 Deactivate and remove the relevant plugin to disconnect the pixel.

-Custom Websites: If you have a custom-built website, locate the pixel code snippet (usually placed within the <head> section of your website’s HTML) and remove it manually.
+Custom Websites: If you have a custom-built website, locate the pixel code snippet (usually placed within the <head>

 Using Google Tag Manager: If you leverage Google Tag Manager for tag management, log in and delete Facebook Pixel tag.
 Remember to publish your changes after making the deletion.